-- Both applications are optional; you may do one or the other or both.
+- Both applications are optional; you may do none, one or the other, or both.

-A. Account activation required for new students / password change required for current students.
+A. Account activation required for new students / password change available for all students.

 You must have activated your SVM in-house student systems account in order to submit either of the applications.
 If you have not activated your account please check your e-mail for a message from the Office of Academic Affairs titled “Activate Your In-house SVM Student Systems Account”.
 In it you will find a link to follow to do the activation.